JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/items/gem-of-seeing.md

 - **Weight**: 1.0 lbs.

 This gem has 3 charges.
 As an action, you can speak the gem's command word and expend 1 charge.
-For the next 10 minutes, you have [truesight](rules/senses.md#truesight) out to 120 feet when you peer through the gem.
+For the next 10 minutes, you have [truesight](/compendium/rules/senses.md#truesight) out to 120 feet when you peer through the gem.

-The gem regains `1d3` expended charges daily at dawn.
+The gem regains `dice: 1d3|avg` (`1d3`) expended charges daily at dawn.

 *Source: Dungeon Master's Guide p.
 172. Available in the SRD.*